FlankaLanka/MessageAI/memory-bank/activeContext.md

 - Works perfectly in Expo Go environment
 - Easy to test and debug

+## Current Voice Transcription Status
+**Voice Transcription**: 🐛 **BUGGED** - Voice message transcription is not working properly
+- **Issue**: Voice messages show "No transcription available" even when transcription should exist
+- **Expected**: Voice messages should be automatically transcribed using OpenAI Whisper
+- **Impact**: Voice translation feature cannot work without transcription
+- **Priority**: High - blocks voice translation functionality
+- **Root Cause**: Transcription data not being properly stored or retrieved from database
+- **Workaround**: Users can still record and play voice messages, but translation is unavailable

 ## Current App Status
 **Production Ready**: The app now has enterprise-level messaging capabilities with:
 - ✅ User authentication (email/password + Google)